Tazinho/snakecase/README.md

 ```

 Be aware that automatic case conversion depends on the input string and
-it is recommendesd to verify the results.
-So you might want to pipe
+it is recommended to verify the results.
+So you might want to pipe these
-these into `dput()` (and hardcode name changes instead of blindly
+into `dput()` and hardcode name changes instead of blindly trusting the
-trusting the output)
+output:

 ``` r
 library(magrittr)